dongzhuoyao/dongzhuoyao.github.io/_pages/about.md

 ---

 I am a Postdoctoral Research Fellow  with [Björn Ommer](https://scholar.google.de/citations?user=zWbvIUcAAAAJ&hl=en) in [Ommer-Lab ( Stable Diffusion Lab )](https://ommer-lab.com/), focused on exploring the [scalability and generalization ablity of diffusion model in the nxtaim project](https://nxtaim.de/).
-I finished my PhD at VISLab, University of Amsterdam, supervised by [Cees Snoek](https://www.ceessnoek.info/) and [Pascal Mettes](https://staff.fnwi.uva.nl/p.s.m.mettes/).
-Closely coorporated with  [David W Zhang](https://davzha.netlify.app/), [Basura Fernando](https://basurafernando.github.io/).
+I finished my PhD at VISLab, University of Amsterdam.

 <p align="justify" class="content" style="color:#red">
             <strong>I am recruiting for Bachelor, Master and PhD supervision in Munich and globally.
 If you're interested in collaborating, feel free to send an email.</strong>